Associate, Financial Officer Practice

-- Maintaining awareness of current business trends, staying abreast of economic news, reading the Wall Street Journal and industry-specific publications and remaining intellectually curious by asking questions and continually studying the business world.
+Maintaining awareness of current business trends, staying abreast of economic news, reading the Wall Street Journal/FT (or other relevant press for the region) and industry-specific publications and remaining intellectually curious by asking questions and continually studying the business world.

 Interpersonal Skills: Enhance the efficiency of assignment execution and the quality of outcomes, as measured by the client’s comments and internal metrics, in a fast-paced environment where you compete for Consultant and client attention and “mind share” and work with multiple stakeholders of varying styles by:

 - Being authentic.

 - Listening and asking questions to clarify understanding and demonstrate knowledge.